sifive/wit/README.md

 which wit
 ```

-It also includes a `Makefile ` for installing specific versions.
+It also includes a `Makefile` for installing specific versions.
 The installation flow requires `make`, `rsync`, and `sed`.

 ```bash
 make install PREFIX=/path/to/installation
 ```

-The Makefile will create a directory with the version (it even works for commits between tags),
+The Makefile will create a directory with the version (it even works for commits between tags)
 and copy the contents of contents of the local clone excluding the tests and metadata.